 Keep in mind that there may be unanticipated costs such as employee time.
 This might mean adding a new employee or intern to handle the marketing side.
 You will want to consider these additional costs when coming up with a dollar amount.

-After you define your goals, it’s time to plan out which channels and platforms will be the most effective.
+After you define your goals and budget, it’s time to plan out which channels and platforms will be the most effective.

 The key to a successful marketing campaign is to test and experiment at first to find out what generates qualified leads and paying users.
 A qualified lead is someone who is likely to become a customer based on information you have collected about them – they are a decision maker with the money and need for your product.

-There is no need to commit a ton of money and resources right away – test out different marketing channels with a small amount of money.
+There is no need to commit a ton of money and resources right away – test out different marketing channels with a small amount of your marketing budget.
 There are countless messages, marketing platforms and channels, images, content, copy, and more that you can play around with to see what works for your specific company and what doesn’t.
+One easy way to test ideas is to use Google Adwords, you can break your budget down into a few small tests.
+Using ads, you can throw some light paid traffic at some of your creative ideas to see what sticks.
+Analyze the results, and refine your messaging.

 It is difficult to measure ROI, but startups can focus on the cost of the marketing activity compared to the resulting revenues.
 If it costs $26 to run a targeted Facebook ad, and 7 people who clicked on the ad spent a total of $230, you can calculate the cost to revenue.
-Focus on the channels and methods that you’re seeing maximum return from.
+Focus on the channels and methods that you’re seeing the maximum return from while using small-scale testing on emerging platforms of interest.

-Keep in mind that your marketing budget should not be a fixed and permanent number.
-Your marketing spend should be scalable.
+Once you know what works and what doesn’t, it’s time to get to the big leagues.
+Your marketing budget should not be a fixed and permanent number.
+Your marketing budget should be scalable.
 It should grow in tandem with your business.
 As you start to see a real financial return on your marketing efforts, you can slowly increase the budget.

 Not sure exactly what to try first?
 Here are some ideas to try in your initial marketing plan.